stjerngren/bifrost/readme.md

 cd bifrost
 python setup.py
 ```
-Tested on macOS Big Sur (11.1) and Manjaro 20.2.1
+Tested on macOS Big Sur (11.1) and Manjaro 20.2.1, the NCHW conv2d and dense tests pass.
+The NHWC tests do not.

 # Benchmarks